-- Knowing the principles and equations of Einstein General Relativity, and being able to solve them for some specific cases.
+- are familiar with the principles and equations of Einstein General Relativity, and be able to solve them in some specific cases.

-- Being able to describe, qualitatively and quantitatively important epochs in the early Universe, such as inflation, recombination and the formation of cosmic microwave background radiation.
+- are able to describe, qualitatively, and quantitatively important epochs in the early universe, such as inflation, recombination and the formation of cosmic microwave background radiation.

-- Knowing how to obtain from the linearly perturbed Einstein equations the equations that describe the formation of structures in the universe, and solve them analytically and numerically.
+- know how to obtain equations from the linearly perturbed Einstein Equations and Boltzmann Equations that describe the formation of structures in the universe and be able to solve them numerically.

-- Understanding what are the main statistical observables which can be applied to large scale structure datasets, and from them obtain the main properties of our Universe, and the laws that describe it.
+- understand what the main statistical observables are, which can be applied to large scale structure datasets, and from them obtain the main properties of our universe, and the laws that describe it.